rmorales723/FinalProject/README.md

  ![appointments-page](https://user-images.githubusercontent.com/72527380/147857886-baa21cd7-6a3e-4392-8970-30c48bf65407.png)

- We have a `Appointments` react component that makes a fetch API call to the Rails backend API to fetch all the appointments data that are present in the database, and then displays each appointment in the UI.
-We have a Appointment react component to render each appointment data in the UI.
+ We have a `AppointmentsContainer` react component that makes a fetch API call to the Rails backend API to fetch all the appointments data that are present in the database, and then displays each appointment in the UI.
+We have an `Appointment` react component to render each appointment data in the UI.

  We have EDIT and DELETE buttons that give the signed in user the ability to edit a appointment information and delete the appointment.